 Leave a Legacy.
 Become a Public Interest Protector.

 Today, VPIRG faces some of the greatest challenges in its organizational history.
-The climate crisis is spiraling out of control, PFAS pollution continues to threaten Vermonters’ health, and the very pillars of our democracy are being eroded.
+The climate crisis is spiraling out of control, pollution from toxic PFAS “forever chemicals” continues to threaten Vermonters’ health, and the very pillars of our democracy are being eroded.
 And attacks from corporate insiders, corrupt politicians, and big money special interests are only becoming more virulent.

 We have a proven record of meeting challenges like these head on — and winning.
 But it isn’t easy (or cheap!) and we know we can’t do it alone.
 As a people-powered organization, we count on the support of everyday Vermonters to fuel our urgent public interest work.

-As VPIRG approaches its 50th anniversary, we’re committed to ensuring that our next half century is even more impactful and transformative.
+As VPIRG celebrates its 50th anniversary in 2022, we’re committed to ensuring that our next half century is even more impactful and transformative.

 There is no better way to guarantee the continued success of this critical work — even in the face of unprecedented obstacles — than by becoming a Public Interest Protector.